Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/bulletformat/setbullethardfont/_index.md

 second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
-weight: 350
+weight: 150
 url: /php-java/bulletformat/setbullethardfont/
 ---

 ## setBulletHardFont(OrderedDictionary value)  method

  Determines whether the bullet has own font or inherits it from the first portion in the paragraph.
- NullableBool#True if bullet has own font and NullableBool#False if bullet inherits font from the first portion in the paragraph.
+ NullableBool.True if bullet has own font and NullableBool.False if bullet inherits font from the first portion in the paragraph.
  Read/write  NullableBool.